webosose-emulator/prebuilt-emulator/README.md

     * Port for Web Inspector
     * Address format to connect from the web browser
         * `localhost:<PortNumber>`
+* `webCam_vendor.id`
+    * Use the lsusb command to find the vendor id and enter the webCam vendor ID.
+    * The output will be in the below specified format:
+    * Example
+        * 046d:081b ,here 046d is the vendor-ID so the value to be entered in the webCam_vendor.id will be "0x046d"

+* `webCam_product.id`
+    * Use the lsusb command to find the vendor id and enter the webCam vendor ID.
+    * The output will be in the below specified format:
+    * Example
+        * 046d:081b ,here 081b is the product-ID so the value to be entered in the webCam_product.id will be "0x081b"

 ## Documentation

 For full documentation of webOS OSE emulator and other developer tools, visit http://webosose.org/develop/sdk-tools/.